 A C grade at GCSE in History is preferred.
 However, consideration will be given to students who have not taken GCSE History, but have gained a C grade in English or a similar subject.

-History can gain you entry into a wide range of careers; television, radio, journalism, the police force, medicine, law, social work, the civil service and politics.
+History can gain you entry into a wide range of careers including law, journalism, politics, education and the civil service.